John Hostettler: Congressional tenure

 Hostettler became part of the 104th Congress, the first Republican majority in the House in 40 years.
 In subsequent years, Hostettler depended on his base of fellow social and fiscal conservatives to keep him in office.
 While southern Indiana has been traditionally Democratic, the 8th has always had a strong social conservative tint.

 Hostettler's campaign was distinctive in several respects.
 One of Hostettler's assets in his run for Congress was his distinctive "Red Army" or "Army of Red Volunteers."
 Parades and similar events would typically feature people of varying backgrounds wearing red t-shirts with white lettering that simply stated "Hostettler for Congress".
 Hostettler family members were particularly involved in campaign efforts.
 Karen Hammonds, Hostettler's sister, was also his office manager and a campaign coordinator.
 Being one of ten children, his brothers and sisters have assisted in campaign efforts.
 Media has attributed this as an area of success and influence that helped Hostettler achieve six straight victories.

 Hostettler signed the Contract with America, but he told an Evansville Courier & Press reporter the day he signed it he did not support two provisions: a balanced budget amendment and term limits.
 He was one of 40 Republicans in the House to vote in March 1995 against a constitutional amendment to set 12-year term limits for Representatives.

 In 2002, Hostettler met in Washington with eleven breast cancer survivors from Indiana who were seeking support for more research funding.
 According to the women, during the meeting Hostettler spent time "outlining possible links between abortion and breast cancer."
-There is no known link between breast cancer and abortion.
+There is no 100% accepted link between breast cancer and abortion.

 In June 2005, Democratic Representative David Obey introduced a measure to declare congressional opposition to "coercive proselytizing" at the United States Air Force Academy after cadets complained that some of their evangelical Christian superior officers had pressured them about their religious beliefs.
 During debate on the measure on the House floor on June 20, 2005, Hostettler said: "Like a moth to a flame the Democrats can't help themselves when it comes to denigrating and demonizing Christians."
 Democrats objected and threatened to censure Hostettler for his comment.
 Debate did not resume until Hostettler withdrew his statement 20 minutes later.

 In the aftermath of the June 2006 arrests of 17 alleged terrorist bomb-plotters in and around Toronto, Hostettler warned that Toronto was a "breeding ground for Islamic terrorists and that the United States will be under threat as long as passports are not required of all Canadians crossing the border."